computational-sediment-hyd/CQ2DF/README.md

 ﻿
 # CQ2DF : Cross section Quasi 2D Flow Model

-CQ2DF is numerical simulation model that calculates simply flow velocity distribution in cross section of river.
+CQ2DF is the numerical simulation model that calculates simply flow velocity distribution in a cross section of river.

 ## Description

- - CQ2DF is numerical simulation model that calculates the flow velocity distribution by Reynolds equation in x direction ignoring the differential term of x by assuming a uniform channel
+ - CQ2DF is the numerical simulation model that calculates the sectional flow velocity distribution by Reynolds equation in x direction ignoring the differential term of x by assuming a uniform channel

  - Parameters are only river bed slope and equivalent roughness.